 Wilkes University’s DNP program is designed for nurses seeking a practice-focused terminal degree that prepares them for a professional leadership role in the 21st century.
 DNP nurses will be educated to apply research-based scientific knowledge in clinical settings, ensuring achievement of optimum patient outcomes.

 Wilkes University is the first institution in northeastern Pennsylvania to offer this degree.
-As of 2015, AACN recommends that all new advanced-practice nurses in the United States be educated to the doctoral level.
+AACN recommends that new advanced-practice nurses in the United States be educated to the doctoral level.
 This includes nurse practitioners, midwives, anesthetists and clinical nurse specialists.

 Convenient ONLINE program

 Master’s-level advanced-practice nurses must complete 30 credits to complete the Wilkes DNP.
 Master’s-prepared nurses without an advanced-practice component will be evaluated on an individual basis and will take an estimated 45 to 49 credits in the program.

 Bachelor’s-level nurses must complete 66 to 75 credits, depending on the concentration selected.
 Students with a bachelor’s degree who enroll part-time will be able to complete the degree in about five years.

 SELECT FROM THESE CONCENTRATIONS:

 (Non-advanced-practice nurses only)